Build strong, powerful quads for movement, strength and balance

 Lever Leg Extension

-Lg your workouts, monitor your progress and unlock new exercises
+Log your workouts, track your progress, and unlock new exercises

-For the best results, record each exercise in the app.
-Easily track your sets, reps, and rest times, visualize your improvements over time, and discover fresh training ideas to keep every session challenging.
-Soon available on iOS and Android.
+For the best results, record every exercise in the app.
+Easily track your sets, reps, and rest times, visualize your improvements over time, and discover new workout ideas to keep every session challenging.
+Coming soon on iOS and Android.

 Some of the best exercises for quad development include barbell back squats, front squats, leg presses, Bulgarian split squats, and leg extensions.
 Front squats place more emphasis on the quads than back squats due to the upright torso position.
 Bulgarian split squats add unilateral strength and balance, while leg extensions isolate the quads directly.
 Combining these exercises ensures complete quad activation and development.